Can Alcohol Abuse Cause Anemia?

 Blood Tests

-A complete blood count (CBC) is a standard blood test to assess red blood cell count, hemoglobin levels, hematocrit, and other parameters according to an NLM report updated in 2023 by Freeman AM, Rai M, Morando DW.
+A complete blood count (CBC) is a standard blood test to assess red blood cell count, hemoglobin levels, hematocrit, and other parameters, according to an NLM report updated in 2023 by Freeman AM, Rai M, Morando DW.
 Physicians diagnose anemia when these values fall below the normal range.
-They may perform additional blood tests to determine specific nutrient deficiencies associated with alcohol-related anemia, such as serum iron levels, vitamin B12, folate, and other essential nutrients.
+They perform additional blood tests to determine specific nutrient deficiencies associated with alcohol-related anemia, such as serum iron levels, vitamin B12, folate, and other essential nutrients.

 Gastrointestinal Evaluation

-Treatment Options for Alcohol-Related Anemia
+What Are The Treatment Options for Alcohol-Related Anemia in Ohio?

 Alcohol Cessation